ammarhakim/gkyl-doc/source/gkyl/App/Gk/Gyrokinetics.rst

 ..
 ..
 By CDIM we mean configuration space dimension and by VDIM we mean
 .. velocity space dimension.
 This app works in 1X1V, 1X2V and 3X2V.
 The

+Kinetic simulations may take additional parameters in the input file Common, such as

+.. list-table:: Other Common parameters (for Gyrokinetic simulations).
+   :widths: 20, 60, 20
+   :header-rows: 1

+   * - Parameter
+     - Description
+     - Default
+   * - nDistFuncFrame
+     - These many distribution function outputs will be written during simulation.
+If not specified, top-level ``nFrame`` parameter will be used
+     - ``nFrame`` from top-level

 Species parameters
 ------------------